dmit1530-1212/oa02-assignment-1/README.md

 ### index
 The main area of your index page will have two containers.
 They will switch from a single column layout in the smallest view to a two-column layout in your first media query.

-Both of these containers will have a faux button (i.e. an anchor element styled to look like a button) with a hover state.
-They will not link to anywhere, but have a placeholder href value.
+Both of these containers will have a faux button (i.e., an anchor element styled to look like a button) with a hover state.
+They will not link to anywhere, but have a placeholder `href` value.

 ---